-Howard Hughes was a fascinating person, one of those good kind of eccentrics and outsiders that bravely pursued their visions, and even though director Martin Scorsese and screenwriter John Logan showed only a glimpse of his life, in the 30s and 40s, their biography "The Aviator", winner of 4 BAFTAs (including best film), 3 Golden Globes (including best motion picture - drama) and 5 Oscars, is a quality film with a lot of interesting insight.
-Despite the fact that the story is slightly pretentious and annoying at moments, especially in the exposition where it plays with the cliche of "a cute hyperactive hero who does two things at once" and the rather pointless idea that the first third gets shot with 'emulated' blue colors as a "homage" to Multicolor process of Hughes' films, the film is despite it's running time of 166 minutes never overlong, but constantly engaging, while Leonardo DiCaprio is excellent in the complex leading role, even in such tricky scenes where Hughes searches for "clouds that look like breasts" for his film or his increasing hypochondria, hearing problem and obsessive-compulsive disorder.
-Cate Blanchett is a talented actress and gives her best shot in the story, but that all can't hide the fact that she doesn't look nowhere near like Katharine Hepburn as seems rather miscast in her role, but that isn't that important when the film is actually intriguing, especially in Hughes' verbal clash with the Senator Brewster during his commission hearing, which is the highlight of the entire film.
+Howard Hughes was a fascinating person, one of those good kind of eccentrics and outsiders that bravely pursued their visions, and even though director Martin Scorsese and screenwriter John Logan showed only a glimpse of his life, in the 1 9 3 0s and 1 9 4 0s, their biography "The Aviator", winner of numerous awards, is a quality film with a lot of interesting insight, but a one which is still bland and unmemorable.
+Despite the fact that the story is slightly pretentious and annoying at moments, especially in the opening act where it plays with the cliche of "a cute hyperactive hero who does two things at once" and the rather pointless idea that the first third is filmed in 'emulated' blue colors as a "homage" to Multicolor process of Hughes' films, the film is despite its running time of 166 minutes never overlong, but constantly engaging, while Leonardo DiCaprio is excellent in the complex leading role, even in such tricky scenes where Hughes searches for "clouds that look like breasts" for his film or his increasing hypochondria, hearing problem and obsessive-compulsive disorder.
+Cate Blanchett is a talented actress and gives her best shot in the story, but that all can't hide the fact that she doesn't look nowhere near like Katharine Hepburn and seems rather miscast in her role, but that isn't that important when the film is actually intriguing, especially in Hughes' verbal clash with the Senator Brewster during his commission hearing, which is the highlight of the entire film.
 Hughes' life is obviously too complex and too long to fit into a normal film, but this is still an interesting try.Grade:++

 No comments: